trivago/cucable-plugin/README.md

 * _compact_ will only log the plugin name, version, properties and one line of summary
 * _minimal_ will only log a summary line
 * _off_ will prevent any logging

+#### desiredNumberOfRunners

+If you set this options, all generated features will be distributed to a fixed set of runner classes.
+This means that one runner can potentially run multiple features in sequence.

+If this option is not set, its default value is `0` which basically means "Generate a dedicated runner for every generated feature".

 ### Generating runners and features inside target directory